neifors/URL-shortener-service/URLshortener/README.md

 * Run `pipenv shell` to enter a virtual environment
 * Run `pipenv install` to install the necessary packages
 * `cd` into the *URLshortener* directory and run `python manage.py runserver`
-* You can view the result at: http://localhost:8000
+* You can view the result at http://localhost:8000